 - Romaine lettuce

 - Sweet potato

 Owners of bearded dragons enjoy finding out the particular tastes of their pets through offering them a bit of their own food.
-You can also supplement your bearded dragon’s diet with supplemental food.
-Just be sure that their supplements don’t exceed 50 percent of their diet.
-Pet bearded dragons are known to live up to 10 years with the proper diet and care.
+You can also supplement your bearded dragon’s food with supplemental food.
+Just be sure that their supplements don’t exceed 50 percent of their what they eat.
+Pet bearded dragons are known to live up to 10 years with the proper dieting and care.
 With a healthy diet, you’ll have a companion for a long time to come.